Jordan's unprecedented palace drama moves to the courtroom | Politics

 Jordan's unprecedented palace drama moves to the courtroom

-Jordans version of a trial of the century gets under way this week when a relative of King Abdullah II and a former chief of the royal court are ushered into the defendants cage at the state security court to face charges of sedition and incitement.They are accused of conspiring with a senior royal Prince Hamzah, a half-brother of the king to foment unrest against the monarch while soliciting foreign help.The palace drama erupted into the open in early April, when Hamzah was placed under house arrest.
+Jordans version of a trial of the century gets under way Monday when a relative of King Abdullah II and a former chief of the royal court are to be ushered into the defendants cage at the state security court to face charges of sedition and incitement.They are accused of conspiring with a senior royal - Prince Hamzah, a half-brother of the king - to foment unrest against the monarch while soliciting foreign help.The palace drama erupted into the open in early April, when Hamzah was placed under house arrest.

 - Country: